Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India: Critical Analysis of Majority and Dissenting Opinions in Janhit Abhiyan (2022)

-In this section we relate both the Majority opinion and the Dissenting opinion in this historical case to our formal analysis in Section \ref{sec:model}, and among others, we show that several of the main arguments that is used in the Majority opinion are outright false.
-Since the majority judgment on the third issue considered by the Bench--whether SC/ST/OBC can be excluded from the scope of EWS-- is directly linked to these inaccurate arguments, we believe these mistakes played a key role in this judgment of historical significance.
-We also argue that, our analysis in Section \ref{sec:model} can be used in the future to formulate a less divisive resolution for the crisis.\footnote{Leadership at DMK, the ruling party in the State of Tamil Nadu, have announced that they will file a review petition against the judgment.
-See \href{https://www.thehindu.com/news/national/tamil-nadu/dmk-to-file-review-petition-against-ews-quota/article66111464.ece}{The Hindu story} ``DMK to file review petition against EWS quota.''
-Last accessed on 15/11/2022. }
+In this section, we discuss both the Majority Opinion and the Dissenting Opinion in this historical case, relating them to our formal analysis in Section \ref{sec:3choicerules}.
+Among other findings, we show that several key arguments used in the Majority Opinion are outright false.
+Since the majority judgment on the third issue considered by the Bench—whether SC/ST/OBC can be excluded from the scope of EWS—is directly linked to these inaccurate arguments, we believe these mistakes played a pivotal role in this historically significant judgment.
+Furthermore, we argue that our analysis in Section \ref{sec:3choicerules} can offer valuable insights for formulating a less divisive resolution for the crisis in the future.